 Be subject for the lord’s sake to every human institution, whether it be to the emperor as supreme, or to governors as sent by him to punish those who do wrong and to praise those who do right.
 For it is God’s will that by doing right you put to silence the ignorance of foolish men.
 Live as free men, yet without using your freedom as a pretext for evil; but live as servants of God.
 Honor all men.
 Love the brotherhood.
 Fear God.
 Honor the emperor (I Peter 2:9-17).

-Salvation, for Peter was both, personal, and national.
-Moses could not turn Israel into a holy nation, into a kingdom of priests, and in persuading Israel to serve their God (Exodus 19:5-6).
+Salvation, for Peter was both personal, and national.
+Moses could not turn Israel into a holy nation, into a Kingdom of Priests, and in persuading Israel to serve their God (Exodus 19:5-6).
 Jesus, through the Holy Spirit, was doing it in the dispersion, like Jeremiah’s Letter did for the exiles (Jeremiah 29:4-23).
 Peter, Paul, and the other disciples had not given up on the idea that Jesus was soon coming back to grant prominence to Israel over the nations in the world.
 And Jesus could not answer their question because even Jesus did not know (Acts 1:6-7).
 Salvation of Israel was incomplete until Jesus again would reveal Himself, and He would restore the glory of Israel.
 With Jesus first coming, the cornerstone and the foundation had been laid and the rebuilding of Israel had begun.
 Next, the Jewish Christians anticipated that the Lamb of God would descend on Mount Zion with his followers and take over the reign of the nations.
 It was assumed that the Lamb of God would be a sociology-political system under theocratic control, as predicted by the prophets and the visionaries.
 Jesus, Himself, was dubious as to what His Kingdom would be like.
-In addition, to being a moral or spiritual life style (Luke 17:21), Jesus promised his disciples to be in charge over the twelve tribes (Matthew 19:27-28), and when He returns, He would be welcomed (Luke 13:35), and Jesus would enjoy a drink of wine with his disciples (Mark 14:25).
+In addition, to being a moral and spiritual life style (Luke 17:21), Jesus promised his disciples to be in charge over the twelve tribes (Matthew 19:27-28).
+When Jesus returns, He would be welcomed (Luke 13:35), and Jesus would enjoy a drink of wine with his disciples (Mark 14:25).
 It also was assumed that all of these appearances would take place in the Holy City or on Mount Zion.

 Therefore thus says the LORD God, “Behold, I am laying in Zion (Jerusalem) for a foundation a stone, a tested stone, a precious cornerstone of a sure foundation: ‘He who believes will not be in haste.’
 And I will make justice the line, and righteousness the plummet; and hail will sweep away the refuge of lies, and waters will overwhelm the shelter” (Isaiah 28:16-17).